 Factors that courts consider in determining the child’s best interests when allocating parenting time and parental responsibilities include:

-If parents can’t agree on a plan, they will be required to mediate their differences.
+If parents can’t agree on a parenting plan, they will be required to mediate their differences.
 If the parents still can’t agree, the court will decide how parenting time and responsibility will be divided in an “allocation judgment” based on the best interests of the children.
 This often involves appointing experts to evaluate the parents, the child, and the living situation and to submit a report to the court with a recommendation.
 There will be a trial, during which each side presents testimony and other evidence supporting its position.
 The court will then enter its allocation judgment and decide upon a parenting plan.